No-Bull How to Become IT Information Security Consultant

 Managed to get to this point?
 Now we get to security?

-You did subnets, crafted a lest access policy, setup Layer 7 firewall, Issued CA on HSM, created intermediate and edge certificates and rolled them as trusted to workstations.
+You did subnets, crafted a least access policy, setup Layer 7 firewall, Issued CA on HSM, created intermediate and edge certificates and rolled them as trusted to workstations.
 We are living in pandemic of ransom attacks and these who do it are smart enough not to use raw connections.
 Chances are malware is going to get in through encrypted connection – making re-encryption and inspection crucial.

 Just give it to a launch break.
 Someone checked SSL settings and found out certificate is not issued by Google rather an internal edge.
 This makes you a public enemy number one.
 This is likely the second time you can find a long line in front of CEO office, waiting to complain against their privacy attack.
 Explaining that Keys are stored on HSM – that SIEM reacts only in case something gets out of statistical median is not going to help you much.
 You’ll have to digest it and move forward with what’s best for business.
 You are not there to be liked – that comes later.